 Exposure to asbestos fibers has occurred in a wide range of industries and job sites and has been recognized in workers of:

 While exposure to asbestos on the job has been linked to many cases of mesothelioma, exposure can also occur in the home.
 This happens either from products installed in the home or from asbestos that has been brought home on the clothes of workers.
 We have successfully represented the wives and children of workers who were exposed to asbestos at home when the worker's clothes were laundered or when they came in contact with asbestos-containing carpets, drapes and furniture.
 The risk for secondary asbestos exposure can still have tragic consequences.

 After the first exposure to asbestos, signs of illness may not develop for a long period of time.
 It can take from 20 to 40 years or more for symptoms of mesothelioma to appear.

 To learn more about who is at risk for asbestos exposure, contact an experienced lawyer at Kaiser Gornick LLP.
-Schedule an initial consultation and speak with an attorney at our office in San Francisco, California.
+Schedule an initial consultation and speak with an attorney at our offices in the San Francisco Bay Area, California.